Luz M. Santiago González

-Luz M. Santiago González (born November 8, 1957 in Yabucoa, Puerto Rico) is a Puerto Rican politician and Senator.
+Luz M. Santiago González (born November 8, 1957, in Yabucoa, Puerto Rico) is a Puerto Rican politician and Senator.
 Santiago has been a member of the Senate of Puerto Rico since 2008.

 Early years and studies

-Luz M. Santiago González was born on November 8, 1957 in Yabucoa, Puerto Rico.
+Luz M. Santiago González was born on November 8, 1957, in Yabucoa, Puerto Rico.
 His parents are Angel M. Santiago and María E. González.
 Santiago studied in the public system of Puerto Rico, until her first year of high school.
 At that time, she continued studying at the University Preparatory Center (CROEM) in Mayagüez.
 She received his bachelor's degree in natural science from the University of Puerto Rico and then continued studies in education at the University of Turabo.
 She worked fourteen years for the Puerto Rico Department of Health.

 Political career

 In 2000, Santiago began her political career when she was elected as a municipal legislator for Yabucoa at the 2000 general elections.
 She then became the Speaker of her party in that body, until 2008.

 In 2008, Santiago ran for senator for the District of Humacao and won his party primaries.
 At the 2008 general election, Santiago won along with José Ramón Díaz.
 She currently presides the Commission of Natural and Environmental Resources.
+She was not reelected in the 2012 elections.